Thought Leader Archetypes

 Here is an overview of the seven Thought Leader Archetypes I’ve identified.
 Select any one to learn more about that category.

-- Builders: Motivated to build, create, and show a new path and often to make money as a way to measure success.
+- Builders: Motivated to build, create, and show a new path forward.

 - Collaborators: Motivated to create connections between people with the goal of finding and shaping the best solutions for all.